Ethic41/FingerPrint/README.md

 Nonetheless, I managed to put together somewhat of a hack.
 It involved disassembling a dll, piecing together information cached by google from different parts of the forum when it was active and a lot of head banging.
 Initially this solution only worked on windows, using the [dotnet](link_here) feature of php.
 After several iterations, what you now have is a cross platform solution, without relying on php dotnet.
 ## So what is this really?
-This is an attempt to make using the fingerprint scanner without having to deal with the hurdles I faced when I started out.
+This is an attempt to make using the fingerprint scanner easy, without having to deal with the hurdles I faced when I started out.

 Initially, we had: